 What’s The Importance Of Analysing Your Competitors?

-The information gleaned from gaining a comprehensive understanding of your competitors will inform many key digital marketing decisions.
 From how to strategically position your USP to offer what your competitors aren’t to finding and targeting the right audiences on the right platforms, competitor analysis will give us a valuable roadmap to making quick gains.
 Our comprehensive competitor analysis utilises various tools and techniques to assess what your competitors are doing that you’re not and vice versa.
 We will tailor our competitor research to your specific business model, industry sector and marketing objectives to ensure that our digital strategy is thoroughly informed, measured, and laser focused towards securing positive growth and brand exposure.
 We will assess your competitors to understand the following information:

 - Identifying who your competitors are

 - Their standing and reputation within your industry sector

 - Analysis of all published content on their website and on third party sites

 - Identifying their website’s SEO strengths and weaknesses

 - Assessment of their social media platforms including audience / follower analysis

 - The types of media and digital platforms they are using for business promotion

 - Any potential threats or challenges they pose to your business or market share